-Vice Chair of Board of Governors: Secretary to the Board of Governors: Mrs P Stewart Mrs M Ferguson
+Vice Chair of Board of Governors: Secretary to the Board of Governors: Mrs S Allen (from May 2025) Mrs M Ferguson

 Any person may make contact with the Chair or Vice Chair of the Board of Governors through the Secretary to the Board.
 Strathearn School's phone number is 028 9047 1595 and all contacts will be dealt with in a strictly confidential manner.